Biological, plant, soil and/or derivatives

 According to NIH guidelines, creation and use of organisms and viruses containing recombinant or synthetic nucleic acid molecules require Institutional Biosafety Committee (IBC) review.
 The review and approval at LBNL can take up to 2-3 months at LBNL.

-If you are bringing recombinant materials, please submit your ESS well in advance to get the approval.
+If you are bringing recombinant materials, please submit your ESAF well in advance to get the approval.

 Recombinant research includes experiments involving constructing and handling: a) recombinant nucleic acid molecules; b) synthetic nucleic acid molecules, including those that are chemically or otherwise modified but can base pair with naturally occurring nucleic acid molecules; and c) cells, organisms, and viruses containing such molecules.